simonewight/binary-beaver-frontend/README.md

 > A modern code snippet sharing platform

 ## Mission Statement
-Code Blox is a collaborative platform designed for developers to share, discover, and organize code snippets.
+Code Blox is a collaborative platform designed for developers to share, discover, and organise code snippets.
 It provides a clean, modern interface for sharing code with syntax highlighting, comments, and collections functionality.
 The platform aims to make code sharing and discovery as seamless as possible.

 ## Features

 ### Summary
-- User authentication and authorization
+- User authentication and authorisation
 - Code snippet creation and sharing
 - Syntax highlighting for multiple languages
 - Comments and likes on snippets
-- Collections for organizing snippets
+- Collections for organising snippets
 - Search and filtering capabilities

 ### Users